cookie-status/cookie-status-dev/content/_index.md

 There is no commercial agenda behind this project.
 In fact, there is no agenda other than knowledge transfer.

-### 2. Why only the four browsers?
+### 2. Why only these browsers?

 Just to kick things off.
-Hopefully the open-source nature of this project will invite others to contribute details about browsers that are doing significant work with regard to user privacy (e.g. [Brave](https://www.brave.com/)).
+Hopefully the open-source nature of this project will invite others to contribute details about browsers that are doing significant work with regard to user privacy.

 ### 3. What cookies / browser storage does Cookie Status set and why?